 I completed an album of new pieces for Warner Classics entitled ‘Three Wings’ in November 2017 featuring the Quiristers of Winchester College.
 Plainsong in contemporary settings.
 The album reached No 17 in the Classical Album Chart.
 A couple of tracks were played by Katie Derham on BBC Radio’s ‘InTune’ and I was also interviewed.

-Bringing you right up to date, my latest single is called ‘Make Peace With The Future’ which is the piece you hear playing in the background.
-There’s a great video to by aquaman cameraman Chris Lewis.
+My single ‘Make Peace With The Future’ has a great video by aquaman cameraman Chris Lewis.
 Check it out here.

 Please fill out these boxes and I’ll keep you up to date!